rks101/eglinux/bash/README.md

   * [Help](#help)
   * [bash one liners](#bash-one-liners)

 ## Intro

-Shell scripting provides a convenient way to automate system administration, software development, and routine tasks on Unix-like operating systems.
-Bash is one of the most widely used Unix shells and scripting languages.

 For a Bash script, use a Bash shebang such as #!/usr/bin/env bash.
 This asks env to locate bash using the user's PATH.
 ```